plandex-ai/plandex/README.md

 <br/>

-<p>Plandex uses long-running agents to complete tasks that require many steps.
+<p>Plandex uses long-running agents to complete tasks that span multiple files and require many steps.
 It breaks up large tasks into smaller subtasks, then implements each one, continuing until it finishes the job.
 It helps you churn through your backlog, work with unfamiliar technologies, get unstuck, and spend less time on the boring stuff. </p>

 <br/>